lookbook-hq/lookbook/docs/src/_guide/pages/embedding.md

 <%= render section(overview: true) do |s| %>
   <% s.with_block_prose do %>
-    You can embed previews from your project directly into the documentation pages using the `embed` helper, which renders an iframe with the rendered preview in it at any point in your document.
+    You can embed previews from your project directly into documentation pages to help create **living documents** that always feature the latest changes to your component previews.

     A basic preview embed within a documentation page looks like this:
   <% end %>